 If Satan can get Christians to think that self-love, self-esteem is an essential part of the gospel, then he has defeated the principle of the cross.
 The cross is the revelation to our dull senses that God is self-denying.
-Satan has perpetually accused God of self-exaltation.
-That He asks of us more than He requires of Himself.
+Satan has perpetually accused God of self-exaltation-that He asks of us more than He requires of Himself.
+"His death answered the question as to whether there was self-denial with the Father and the Son."
 The cross has forever settled the issue of God's self-denying love.

 Now that issue plays out in the final crisis which is just upon us.
 If Satan can get us to buy into the selfesteem movement, then he knows that we will cave in over the "mark of the beast."
+"It is self-esteem that stands between the human agent and his God."
 The love of self will be the prime value, over loving God and neighbor in the great controversy.